-Firstly, damaged nerve fibers can lead to a loss of sensation or weakness in the arms, legs, hands and feet.
-Secondly, the virus infects the nerve cells leading to cell death.
+Damaged nerve fibers can lead to a loss of sensation or weakness in the arms, legs, hands and feet.
+The virus infects the nerve cells leading to cell death.
 This often results in damage to the long myelinated fibers followed by smaller unmyelinated fibers.
 As cell bodies remain unaffected, neurons continue to produce pain transmitters that remain intact.

 HIV-induced peripheral neuropathy, aka “antiretroviral toxic neuropathy,” makes up about 2% of those inflicted with peripheral neuropathy in general.
 Antiretroviral toxic neuropathy is caused by the toxic effects of highly active antiretroviral therapy (HAART) on the peripheral nervous system.

 Antiretroviral toxic neuropathy comes with several symptoms that include numbness and tingling in the hands, feet, legs, or arms, shooting pains through any of these areas, as well as an overall weakness.
 Patients have described a sensation of pins and needles in the limbs, burning or lancinating pain, itching, sensitivity to touch, muscular atrophy, swelling or inflammation.